 How to Decide

-In addition to mulching—whether with organic, natural mulches or inorganic mulches such as wee- barrier fabric—prevent weeds in the first place by making sure you don't inadvertently introduce them with topsoil or "uncooked" compost.
-Also pull annual and perennial weeds as soon as you see them, pulling them out by the roots before they go to seed.
+In addition to mulching to prevent weeds, whether with organic, natural mulches or inorganic mulches such as weed barrier fabric, prevent weeds in the first place by making sure you don't inadvertently introduce them with topsoil or "uncooked" compost.
+Clean the area well before mulching, ensuring you remove as many weeds as possible first.
+Pull annual and perennial weeds as soon as you see them, pulling them out by the roots before they go to seed.

 Kim Joyce has been a journalist for more than 20 years, specializing in healthy foods and environmental health.
 She also served as communications director for the Faculty Association of California Community Colleges and production editor for Scholars Press.
 Joyce holds a B.A. in environmental studies and analysis, as well as an M.F.A. in creative writing from California State University, Chico.